logabit/pipeforce-app-examples/README.md

 # pipeforce-app-examples

+This repository contains example apps for the PIPEFORCE platform.
+Feel free to use them as a base for your own custom apps.

 In order to install these example apps into your PIPEFORCE instance, copy and paste this pipeline into your online workbench:

 ```yaml